All staff undergo a Colorado State and Federal background check.

 Megan, originally from Kansas City, Missouri, attended and graduated from Oklahoma City University’s Ann Lacy School of American Dance and Arts Management with a Bachelor of Science in American Dance Pedagogy and a Master of Fine Arts in Dance.
 After graduation, Megan accepted a position within the Ann Lacy School of American Dance and Arts Management department, serving as Assistant to Jo Rowan, the Dance Department Chair.
 Megan held numerous roles at OCU, including Assistant Professor of Dance and Assistant Director to the Community Dance Center.
 Megan has extensive training in ballet, jazz, tap, and musical theater dance.
 Most recently, Megan has had the privilege of teaching dance and choreographing throughout the Mid-West and now in Colorado.
 Megan’s career includes professional stage management, performance, and choreographic experience with productions such as The American Spirit Dance Company’s Shows, South Pacific, Coppélia, The Wizard of Oz, and Beauty & the Beast.
 Megan is so excited to now be a part of the Actors Academy for The Performing Arts!

-Lisa Ann Gaylord is proud to be returning for her second year with Rocky Mountain Theater for Kids and her first year as the AAPA Denver Munchkin Director.
+Lisa Ann Gaylord is proud to be returning for her third year with Rocky Mountain Theater for Kids, her second year as the AAPA Denver Munchkin Director, and her first year as an instructor for Boulder’s Senior Theater Lab.
 Lisa is a Colorado native, who received her BFA in Theatre from Adelphi University in Garden City, NY.
-After graduating in 2013, Lisa traveled and performed in Southern CO, Chicago, and Alaska.
-Lisa is now a professional Denver actress and teaching artist who enjoys being creative on the stage or off.
-She is happy to be back in her beautiful home state where she enjoys hiking, rock climbing, and Rocky Mountain sunsets.
+After graduating in 2013, Lisa traveled and performed in New York, Southern CO, Chicago, and Alaska.
+Some of her favorite roles include: “Lilith” in She Kills Monsters, “Juliet” in Romeo and Juliet, “Pauline” in One Man, Two Guvnors’, and an member of several devising companies, including the Denver Center for the Performing Arts Master Class Trapeze Show Human Family.
+She has also worked the past year as a day program instructor at local non-profit where she teaches adults with developmental disabilities.
+She is happy to be in her beautiful home state where she enjoys hiking, rock climbing, and Rocky Mountain sunsets.

 Marla has been lucky enough to work as a director and choreographer for various theaters and films across the country.
 Some of her favorite past productions include Godspell, the Off-Broadway premier of A Pie Rat’s Tale, Next to Normal, Motif Awards Opening Performance, and Clybourne Park.
 Marla is also continuing her education at the University of Colorado, Boulder by pursuing an MFA in Dance.
 Her research focuses on the function of dance as a storytelling element in musical theater, and its ability to break down cultural and emotional barriers.
 She is extremely excited to continue working with such beautiful and talented young artists.
 She finds a great deal of inspiration from working with the RMTK team and hopes to continue pushing and teaching students on how to become eloquent performers and dancers.